melenaos/AppointmentsBackend/JUSTIFICATION.md

 - Security
   - Https enforced
   - Managed identity
-  - Key vault
-  - Managed Configuration
+  - Key vault and Managed Configuration

 Azure App Service is purpose-built for hosting APIs and provides extensive built-in tooling for deployment, monitoring, security, and scaling.